 Soon, I became involved with a married couple.
 Over time we got more and more serious.
 One night the wife and I decided to go clubbing with some friends.
 She informed me that she would also be making it a date with a woman she had been talking to for the past few weeks.
 I was excited to finally meet the girl I had heard so much about.
 When she arrived, I was elated!
 I couldn’t wait to talk to her and get to know her, but as the night went on it became clear that that wasn’t going to happen.

-I noticed that they had started to distance themselves from the group completely.
-Which left me feeling a bit insecure.
+I noticed that they had started to distance themselves from the group completely; which left me feeling a bit insecure.
 I later walked in on them in the restroom.
-Which had me feeling… weird.
-I totally understood why they wanted to be alone it was a first date, but I couldn’t figure out why I felt that way.
+This had me feeling… weird.
+I totally understood why they wanted to be alone.
+It was a first date after all.
+But I couldn’t figure out why I felt that way.
 I had hung out with her and a few of her previous partners, what made this any different?

 After I had time to really think about it, I realized I felt left out which made me jealous of her new lover.
 I had unrealistic expectations of a date that wasn’t mine.
 We later talked about what happened and concluded that first dates would be separate.
 Once there was a stable relationship established then we would give each other the opportunity to meet new partners.